 That is all!
 The lens sees what the lens sees, and it is the sensor that records the image.

-You Can't Use Crop Lenses on Full Frame Cameras
+You May Not Be Able to Use Crop Lenses on Full Frame Cameras

 There is one caveat to all of this I feel compelled to mention, and that is in regards to usability.